 External links, for text documents, are blue and underlined like the internal links, or in a blue frame for PDF and image documents.
-When you hover the mouse over the link, a tooltip appears with the name and location of the linked document.
+When you hover over the link, a tooltip appears with the name and location of the linked document.
 Clicking on the link opens the document in the appropriate program.
 For example, clicking on a link to an image file in JPG format will open the file in an image viewer program.

 Defining external links for documents

 You can not only insert external links for a position in a document, but also define an external link for the entire document.
 Such an external link is not created in the "Document Browser", where the content of the document is displayed, but in the "List of Documents", where all data of a project is listed.

 To add an external link to a whole document: